you are being redirected

 poland

 Some of the legal concepts used in VC transactions are borrowed from the common law system.
-Thus, some of the constructions cannot be easily reflected in the articles of association and should be only kept in the investment and shareholders agreement, e.g. share classes.
+Thus, some of the constructions cannot be easily reflected in the articles of association and should be only kept in the investment and shareholders' agreement, e.g. share classes for LLCs.

 romania

-Different rules apply when implementing a capital increase by current shareholders (former investors) or new shareholders (new investors) as regards the registration formalities with the Trade Registry – see above.
+Other than the peculiarities set out in the other sections it should be noted that different formalities apply when implementing a capital increase by current shareholders (former investors) or new shareholders (new investors) as regards the registration with the Trade Registry.

 Due to the strict capital maintenance rules, any investments made as equity financing may only be recouped by way of dividends and/or loan interest and repayment of the loan.
-In July 2018 the Romanian Companies Law changed, allowing Romanian companies to distribute dividends on a quarterly basis and not only annually.
+It should be noted that Romanian companies are allowed to distribute dividends on a quarterly basis and not only annually.

 slovenia

-A large part of the investment documentation will typically need to be in the form of a notarial deed, which in many cases requires the Slovenian language to prevail (of note to foreign investors) and increases the transactions costs in a deal.
+A large part of the investment documentation will typically need to be in the form of a notarial deed, which in many cases requires the Slovenian language to prevail (of note to foreign investors) and may increase the transactions costs in a deal.

-See also Sections (i) “What representations and warranties are typically given to investors and who would be giving them?” above and (ii) “What legal peculiarities do shareholders of a start-up need to consider?” below.
+See also sections (4.5) "Which representations and warranties are typically provided to investors and who is responsible for giving them?" above and (4.8) "What legal peculiarities do shareholders of a start-up need to consider?" below.

 austria